Amogh-Borikar/Case2-Telecom-Customer-Churn-Data-Analytics/README.md

 Understanding customer mindset is key for any business, and data gives us the opportunity to extract these insights.

-As I worked through the Telecom custumer churn dataset, I learned a lot about customer behavior and extracted business insights.
+As I worked through the Telecom customer churn dataset, I learned a lot about customer behavior and extracted business insights.

 This extensive dataset provides several data points for better business insights to improve product and marketing strategies.